 In Jonathan Demme’s viscerally scary horror-thriller, Dr. Hannibal “The Cannibal” Lecter famously says, ”I ate [a census taker’s] liver with some fava beans and a nice Chianti.”
 (There’s more to it, but how do you spell “f-f-f-f-f-f?”)
 Our suggested menu nods to this iconic quote.

 The gyro has two kinds of meat: beef and lamb.
 Any carnivore—even those whose culinary tastes run to the, shall we say, exotic—should appreciate that.
 Plus, both gyro proteins pair well with a dry, red Chianti, which doesn’t even go with liver.
 Fun fact: Thomas Harris’s original novel paired the census taker’s organ with a more suitable Amarone.
+As for the dessert course, you know Hannibal the Cannibal’s favorite treats include meat.

-4. Fresh (2022)—Liver paté, frog eye salad, sleepytime tea
+Fresh (2022): Liver paté, frog eye salad, sleepytime tea

-Steve/Brendan (Sebastian Stan) dances to jams while preparing rack of gam.
+Sebastian Stan dances to jams while preparing rack of gam.
 (Video screenshot from Hulu)

 Dating sucks.
 Then Noa (Daisy Edgar-Jones) meets a charming doctor in a supermarket produce aisle.
 Life is good—until she awakens in chains and learns Dr. Steve is really Brendan, a cannibal planning to butcher her alive and sell her meat.
 But Brendan really likes Noa, so to buy time she pretends to like him (and human flesh).
 To get fully immersed in Fresh, we suggest you prepare or purchase liver paté—just like Brendan makes in the movie.
-A nice frog-eye salad with make a complementary (as far as we know) side dish.
+A nice frog-eye salad will make a complementary (as far as we know) side dish.
 Then wash it all down with sleepytime tea.
 For added realism, invite a Tinder date.
 Or just stay single and order tacos from DoorDash.

 The title of Eli Roth’s über-brütal Amazonian cannibal movie update sounds like hot sauce aftermath.
 Let’s pair the film with Peruvian rotisserie chicken and ají verde sauce—the hotter jalapeño version.
 I mean, eating meat on the bone while watching this movie might make you sick, and the spicy heat probably won’t help.
 Use the alcoholic pisco (“pees-coh”) sour to wet your whistle and forget what you see.
 Finally the sweet, sugary alfajores with dulce de leche filling are our nod to the film’s star, Lorena Izzo (see photo).

-6. Cannibal: The Musical (1993)—Rump roast, boiled creek water, and fudge
+Cannibal: The Musical (1993): Rump roast, boiled creek water, fudge

 If his stomach is as big as his eyes, someone’s doomed.
 (Video screenshot from Troma NOW!)